LucaCerina/WisconsinSC_cleaner/README.md

 ### Sleep stages, position and miscellanea
 They don't need extra information other than the event itself.
 Duration set to -1, Params to 0.
 The duration is defined by the next event of the same type
+### Sensor gain in Twin files
+gain:sensor_affected, -1, new gain value, channel affected, 0
 ### Respiratory events
-Duration of the event in seconds, SpO2 minimum of the event [%], 0, 0
+event_key, Duration of the event in seconds, SpO2 minimum of the event [%], 0, 0
 ### Oxygen desaturations
-Duration of the event in seconds, SpO2 minimum of the event [%], SpO2 drop [%], 0
+event_key, Duration of the event in seconds, SpO2 minimum of the event [%], SpO2 drop [%], 0
 ### Leg movements, arousals, ekg events, snore and any other without additional parameters
-Duration of the event in seconds, 0, 0, 0
+event_key, Duration of the event in seconds, 0, 0, 0

 ## Known issues
 See [Known Issues](./KNOWN_ISSUES.md) file.